day8/re-frame/docs/WIP/MentalModelOmnibus.md

 Elm Architecture, Om.Next, BEST, Cycle.js, Redux, etc.  They have taught us much although we have often made different choices.

-re-frame does have M, V, and C parts but they aren't objects.
+re-frame does have parts which correspond to M, V, and C, but they aren't objects.
 It is sufficiently different in nature from (traditional, Smalltalk) MVC that calling it MVC would be confusing.
 I'd love an alternative.